-As the global economic outlook darkens and doom and gloom once again fill the news headlines, I thought it would be rather timely to reflect on some of the wisdom offered by the oracle of Omaha.
+These days there’s so much “noise” out there about different investments, where the economy is headed and how new “disruptive” technology will change the world as we know it.
+As the global economic outlook darkens and doom and gloom once again fill the news headlines, I thought it would be rather timely to reflect on some of the wisdom offered by the great Oracle of Omaha.

 Here are my top 10 Warren Buffett Quotes:

 1. “investing is forgoing consumption now in order to have the ability to consume more at a later date.”
 (2011 Letter to Shareholders)

 2. “You only learn who has been swimming naked when the tide goes out.”
 (2007 Letter to Shareholders)